Formulary (model document): Early history

 The study of the medieval formularies is of importance for the history of legislation, the rise of institutions, the development of manners and customs, of civil history, above all for the criticism of charters and diplomas, and for researches in medieval philology.
 In those times the ecclesiastical and civil orders were closely related.
 Many civil functions and some of the highest state offices were held by ecclesiastics and monks.
 The ars dictandi was taught in the schools connected with the monasteries and those under ecclesiastical control.
 For quite a long time all acta were drawn up only in Latin, and as the vernacular languages, in Romance lands, gradually fell away from classical Latin, recourse to ecclesiastics and monks became a matter of necessity.
 The formularies are of course anything but models of good Latinity; with the exception of the Letters (Variæ) of Cassiodorus, and the St. Gall collection "Sub Salomone", they are written in careless or even barbarous Latin, though it is possible that their wretched "style" is intentional, so as to render them intelligible to the multitude.

-The formularies of the Middle Ages date from the 6th to the 9th or 10th century, and we still possess many once used in one or other of the barbarian kingdoms.
+The formularies of the Middle Ages date from the 6th to the 9th or 10th century, and many still survive.
 Many were edited in the 17th century by Jérôme Bignon, Baluze, Mabillon and others; and many more in the 19th century, especially by two savants who compiled collections of them: